VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 		}.start();
 	}
 ```
-__7. Getting All Group Friends:__You have to  get  all friend request first before accepting friend request using following code.
+__18. Getting All Group Friends:__You can easily get all group members those are subscribe in that group.
 ```
 public void loadFriednsByGroup(final String userName,
 			final String ownerName, final String groupName,